 Click image for more details.

-550) Rare Innsbruck Coffer Circa 1500 With Original Key: Decorated as shown and in very good condition with only recent light conservation.
+550) Rare Innsbruck Coffer for sale Circa 1500 With Original Key: Decorated as shown and in very good condition with only recent light conservation.
 Smaller compartment in the inside.
 As you would expect for a piece this age with some light working life repairs.
 Length 15cm.
 Contact Me To Get The Latest Lowest Price Possible From The Owner*

 Click image for more details.